 Peter R. Kellogg Purchases 26,579 Shares of Evans & Sutherland Computer Corp (ESCC) Stock

-Evans & Sutherland Computer Corp major shareholder Peter R. Kellogg acquired 26,579 shares of the firm's stock in a transaction dated Thursday, March 9th.
-The stock was bought at an average price of $1.38 per share, with a total value of $36,679.02.
+Evans & Sutherland Computer Corp major shareholder Peter R. Kellogg purchased 26,579 shares of the business's stock in a transaction on Thursday, March 9th.
+The stock was purchased at an average cost of $1.38 per share, with a total value of $36,679.02.

 Comments